 - Fold it in half.
 Loop the center point under your waistband.

 Next, pull the ends down over the waistband and tuck them into the loop.
 Pull the ends so that the top makes a loose knot.

 - If you pull the knot too tight, it will curl and stretch the elastic, be difficult to work with, and need to be loosened later.
 I’m just saying.

 - Repeat that process another thirty or thirty-five times.
 I started out with a pattern, but I abandoned it in favor of whatever looked nice.
 I ended up with 38 knots, and my tutu is sufficiently fluffy.

 - If you’re going to use ribbons, you can tie them over top of the tulle in the same way.
 Alternately, you can tie them in shoelace-type knots over top of the tulle.
 Either way would look nice and leave long tails hanging down in the tulle.

 - I considered a waistband to finish off the top and make the whole thing less scratchy.
 I also considered gluing some little flowers or some glitter onto some of the pieces.
 Both would be nice additions.

 If your husband spends two hours cutting tulle, and then you spend four or five hours tying knots in tulle, and your child refuses to even put her feet in her tutu, you will find alternate uses.

 - Tulle makes nice scrubbies for the shower.
 I didn’t take it apart.
-I’m hoping that some day, she’ll change her mind.
+I was hoping that some day, she would change her mind (and she did!).

 - All of those panels would work nicely for dusting knick-knacks.